AltSchool/ember-cli-redux/README.md

 # Anticipated Questions

+### Is this ready to be used in production?

+No. Expect some breaking API changes as we work through more use cases.

 ### Is this enormous?

 Redux is a tiny (About 2kB) and provides a pattern that Ember apps could really benefit from.
 The API is similarly tiny.
 If you've struggled to learn the depth of EmberData you'll find this to be a breeze in comparison.